eProsima/Micro-XRCE-DDS-docs/docs/entities.rst

 DataReader
     This is the endpoint able to read Topic data.

-This figure shows the entities hierarchy
+This figure shows the entities' hierarchy

 .. image:: images/entities_hierarchy.svg